Skip to main content

 Photo of a black Sony headset sitting on a PS5 game box.

-(Image: © Future/Rosalie Newcomeb)
+(Image credit: © Future/Rosalie Newcomeb)

 GamesRadar+ Verdict

-The Sony Inzone H9 II wireless headset is most of the priciest pairs of cups I've tested so far, and it instantly loses some points for having a less impressive battery life than its similarly priced rivals.
+The Sony Inzone H9 II wireless headset is one of the priciest pairs of cups I've tested so far, and it instantly loses some points for having a less impressive battery life than its similarly priced rivals.
 However, if comfort is your be-all and end-all, this Sony powerhouse is worth every dollar, as it's packed with a similar set of high-end features as its headset contemporaries but manages to stick to a super lightweight 260g form factor.

 Pros